kolkhis/tech-notes/linux/tools/mount.md

 ```
 This creates a new file system, with the `xfs` format, on the block device `/dev/sda3`.

+!!! note "Different filesystem formats"

+    The `mkfs` utility can specify any filesystem type (e.g., `mkfs.ext4`,
+    `mkfs.ext3`, etc.).
+    Type in `mkfs.` and press ++tab+tab++ to trigger completion to see all
+    available filsystem types on your local machine.

 This can now be mounted directly to a directory.
 ```bash
 sudo mkdir /new_mountpoint       # Make a new directory to mount to.